Bike parks are having a moment.

 Twenty, thirty years ago, not so much.
 The bike park boom can be traced to a handful of vectors.
 At first, skate “parks” were few and far between — mostly they were privately owned or illegally poached (think abandoned swimming pools in 1970s’ drought-ridden California).
 Eventually, municipalities got in on the game and a nice trend developed where each community one upped the next with expanded skate parks open to all.
 This paved the way for similar city-owned spaces dedicated to bikes.
 As riding spaces both public and private improved, the riders improved.
 From backyard quarter pipes and north shore features with staggering amounts of lumber to the mind bending scale of vacant-lot dirt jumps, riders kept making bigger features and hitting them.

-Arguably the first “bike park” was Whistler, back in 1993 when mountain bike tour operator Erik Wight convinced the ski area to build dedicated bike trails.
-At first this mostly meant bombing a fenced off ski run or access road — not exactly A-LINE, but still pretty damn fun.
+Arguably the first “bike park” was Mammoth Mountain in California which hosted the Kamikaze Downhill in 1985, the brainchild of longtime Mammoth employee Bill Cockroft.
+Around the same time they added a bike specific lift serve accessed downhill trail for regular riders called Downtown.
+(Kamikaze is more fall line bomb and while not technical it also isn’t what modern riders would call a “trail”) Vail and Whistler and other resorts follow suit in the late 80s and early 90’s.
+At first this mostly meant bombing fenced off ski runs or access roads — not exactly A-LINE, but still pretty damn fun.
 Throughout the late 90s through the 2000s, more ski areas followed suit and offered summer bike access.
-Following the lead of DH trailbuilders, they included rock gardens, drops and technical terrain, and eventually built jumps and wooden features.
+Following the lead of DH race trailbuilders, they included rock gardens, drops and technical terrain, and eventually built jumps and wooden features.
 Towns also started building places to ride with a wide array of offerings from vacant-lot jumps to sprawling campuses like Boulder’s Valmont Bike Park featuring slopestyle, dirt jumps, dual slalom and multiple pump tracks.

 If you value your nearest bike park, please help keep it around by volunteering some of your time — even professionally maintained parks need help with special events and competitions.
 Most rely solely on individuals willing to spend time digging.
 If you don’t dig digging, you can still help out by coordinating volunteer days, donating in-kind services, picking up trash, fundraising or simply opening your wallet.
 Building and maintaining even the most grassroots park requires some cash outlay and every little bit helps, so give what you can.
 Don’t have a bike park in your area yet?
 Start one.
 Here’s a great article on how from MTBR.